tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 <img class="img-responsive" src="nato.jpg" style="border:solid 6px black" />
 </div>

-In 1960s, programming appeared as black art.
-Some programmers were good at it, but there was no clear way of recognising who has the necessary skills, training new people and scaling the production process to large system.
-The [NATO Conference on Software Engineering][nato] in 1968 had a goal of _"turning black art of programming into a proper engineering discipline"_ and it also introduced the term _Software Engineering_.
+In the 1960s programming appeared to be a black art.
+Some programmers were good at it, but there was no clear way of recognising who had the necessary skills, training new people, or scaling the production process to a large system.
+The [NATO Conference on Software Engineering][nato] in 1968 had a goal of _"turning the black art of programming into a proper engineering discipline"_ and it also introduced the term _Software Engineering_.

-The attendees of the conference was a diverse group including computer scientists, managers and military officials.
-Everybody agreed on what the problem is, but there was little agreement on how it should be addressed.
+The attendees at the conference were a diverse group including computer scientists, managers and military officials.
+Everybody agreed on what the problem was, but there was little agreement on how it should be addressed.
 The next [NATO Conference][nato] a year later is widely regarded as a complete failure for this reason.
-Computer scientists advocated use of mathematics and proofs, managers advocated factory model of organization, while military was more used to achieving reliability via over-engineering.
-In the following years, the term _Software Engineering_ largely became the name for a managerial approach to the challenge and came to cover things such as requirements gathering, producing specification, cost and time estimation and detailed up-front modelling of software architecture.
+Computer scientists advocated use of mathematics and proofs, managers advocated a factory model of organization, while the military was more used to achieving reliability via over-engineering.
+In the following years, the term _Software Engineering_ largely became the name for a managerial approach to the challenge and came to cover things such as requirements gathering, producing specifications, cost and time estimation, and detailed up-front modelling of software architecture.

-The challenge of turning black art of programming into a proper engineering discipline still remains (although we might phrase it a bit differently these days).
+The challenge of turning the black art of programming into a proper engineering discipline still remains (although we might phrase it a bit differently these days).
 We still have not solved the problem and new ideas and methods appear and disappear over time.
-Many of the ideas that are traditionally associated with _Software Engineering_ are product of 1970s and 1980s (or 1990s, if we're lucky).
+Many of the ideas that are traditionally associated with _Software Engineering_ are products of the 1970s and 1980s (or 1990s, if we're lucky).
 Some of those are, no doubt, interesting, but they are not very relevant in modern software development.
 More recent methods that address the problem (such as Agile) do not favour the "software engineering" term, but they certainly fall into the same general space.

 The problem is, if we just replace 1970s and 1980s content with 2000s content, we are not developing any more fundamental knowledge.
-We're just replacing one, already obsolete, idea with another, soon-to-be obsolete idea.
+We're just replacing one, already obsolete, idea with another, soon-to-be-obsolete idea.

 <a name="fund"></a>